trivago/gollum/docs/src/gen/formatter/jsontoinflux10.rst

 **Tags**

-  May contain a list of all JSON fields to send to InfluxDB as tags.
+  May contain a list of JSON fields to send to InfluxDB as tags.
   The InfluxDB 0.9 convention is that values that do not change by every request are to be considered metadata and given as tags.